 Supervising Faculty: Terry C. Hazen

-Diliya Murtazina is a native of Kazakhstan and works as a researcher for Oak Ridge National Laboratory in the Environmental Sciences Division, Water-Energy Systems Team (the U.S Department of Energy).
+Diliya Murtazina is a native of Kazakhstan and works as a researcher for Oak Ridge National Laboratory in the Biosciences Division (the U.S. Department of Energy).
 Her research interests include sustainability, landscape ecology, water quality, environmental protection, data mining, and renewable energy.
-At the University of Illinois at Urbana-Champaign (UIUC), she performed the analysis of environmental effects of the operation of the Space-Based Solar Power System, where she assessed the effects of redirecting sunlight from outer space to Earth as energy through microwaves.
 Before joining Bredesen Center, she had an internship experience at the Institute for Sustainability, Energy, and Environment at the UIUC.

 Bachelor in Ecology and Environmental Management - Lomonosov Moscow State University (May 2014)

 Master of Engineering in Energy Systems - the University of Illinois at Urbana-Champaign (May 2017)

 Gamma Beta Phi National Honor Society member - since 2018

 Bachelor of Ecology and Environmental Management, Diploma with Honors - May 2014

 State Grant of the Republic of Kazakhstan, with free tuition and stipend for students - 5 years Academic Scholarship 2009-2014